 W – Willingness

-You need to get clarity about the topic that your client/coachee wants to address.
-Clarification and exploration of the scale of the topic are essential to understand the bigger picture in terms of why this is important to the coachee and maybe their longer-term vision.
+The first step is all about getting clarity on the topic that your client/coachee wants to address.
+Clarification and exploration of the scale of the topic are essential to understanding the bigger picture in terms of why this is important to the coachee and, perhaps, their longer-term vision.

-Discussing the Topic can uncover issues which are different from what the coachee originally said they wanted to cover and may change the focus of the coaching session and a need to re-prioritise.
-Challenge your coachee if they have a different priority to what was originally discussed or agreed.
-Explore the reason for re-prioritising and then continue the session.
+Discussing the Topic can uncover issues that are different from what the coachee originally said they wanted to cover, which may change the focus of the coaching session and create a need to re-prioritise.
+Challenge your coachee if they have a different priority than what was originally discussed.
+Explore the reason for the re-prioritisation and then continue the session.

 This Topic stage can differentiate the bigger picture from the specific goals that arise in the Goal stage.
 It forms a solid foundation and ensures that goals are set after the bigger picture is clarified.
-If you set goals before the motivation behind it is checked, it can lead to irrelevant goals which the coachee is not committed to.
+If you set goals before the motivation behind them is checked, it can lead to irrelevant goals that the coachee is not committed to—a lose-lose situation.

-Remember… A coach facilitates change in a person’s behaviour by unlocking their potential to maximise their own performance.
+Remember, a coach facilitates change in a person’s behaviour by unlocking their potential to maximise their own performance, just as Sir John Whitmore said.

-A great coach will have initiative, emotional intelligence, self-awareness and good listening skills and bring about a change in thinking or behaviour by using non-directive language and questions.
+A great coach will have initiative, emotional intelligence, self-awareness, and good listening skills.
+They’ll bring about a change in thinking or behaviour by using non-directive language and questions.

 As their coach, you need to have optimism about your coachee’s ability to change and work with them with empathy.
 Do not collude with your coachee.